This list was originally published in 2019. It’s been updated to include more episodes. Lucky you.

 For right or wrong, we associate St. Patrick’s Day and Irish culture with magic, gold, and leprechauns.
 A couple of the shows on this list are about witches, and that’s by no coincidence.
 In “Salem, the Boy,” Sabrina the Teenage Witch leans into that association, with Roland returning as a leprechaun.
 He gives Sabrina three golden coupons that grant her wishes; which, as we know, never goes well.
 She turns Salem into a man, but his essence is placed into a boy at school, leading to his attempts to take over the world.
 It’s a silly, fun episode with no real stakes but lots of ridiculousness and capers all round — perfect for the holiday.

 How I Met Your Mother, “No Tomorrow” (Season 3, Episode 12)

-In “No Tomorrow,” the How I Met Your Mother gang lean into the green hedonism of St Patrick’s Day after attempting to stay at home and have a board-game night.
+In “No Tomorrow,” the How I Met Your Mother gang leans into the green hedonism of St Patrick’s Day after attempting to stay at home and have a board-game night.
 When Barney convinces Ted that the day has no consequences, Ted goes hog wild on behaving badly and finds that his bad deeds actually reward him: For one night only, he can live consequence-free, just like Barney.
-While Ted doesn’t feel too pleased with himself afterward, there is a lesson in here that every St. Paddy’s Day reveler seems to know already: That even unofficially your behavior on that night is, if not inconsequential, then forgivable.
-Available on Hulu.
+While Ted doesn’t feel too pleased with himself afterward, there is a lesson in here that every St. Paddy’s Day reveler seems to hope to be true: that your behavior on that night is, if not inconsequential, then forgivable.